How to: Offer Your Customers a Powerful Product Finder or Gift Finder

 The Product Finder is a very powerful tool if you sell the type of product that is defined by specific criteria, such as Make, Model and Part, as it allows the customer to narrow down to the products they want to purchase without even leaving the homepage.
 This reduces the number of clicks a customer has to go through to be presented with the relevant products.
 It doesn't have to replace your current navigation structure, add it to your site to enchance the user experience for your customer.
 Remember, not every customer wants to browse through hundreds of categories, many just want to find what they are looking for as quickly as possible.

 Common industries who use this function are car manufacturing parts, printer ink cartidges and mobile phone accessories.
 However, this feature can also be used as a Gift Finder if you sell products that aren't necessarily self-purchases.
-Have a look at Paperchase and The White Company who have the type of gift finder that can be easily reproduced on your Bluepark website.

 Setting up your fields